City wins, United draws in FA Cup; Brighton, Villa out

 Well, he got his chance when fourth-tier Port Vale was drawn to play City in the third round and both players were selected to start.

-And Pope did go on to score, although he wasn’t being marked by Stones when he headed in a shock equalizer at Etihad Stadium to cancel out Oleksandr Zinchenko’s deflected opener.
+And Pope did go on to score, although he wasn’t being marked by Stones when heading in a shock equalizer at Etihad Stadium to cancel out Oleksandr Zinchenko’s deflected opener.

+“I never dreamed I would score,” Pope said.
+“I would have been happy to have a few touches.”

-Sergio Aguero, youngster Taylor Harwood-Bellis – who deflected in a shot from Stones – and Phil Foden added more goals for City as the holders made a successful start to their title defense with a 4-1 win.
+City reacted by scoring through Sergio Aguero, youngster Taylor Harwood-Bellis – who deflected in a shot from Stones – and Phil Foden as the holders made a successful start to their title defense with a 4-1 win.

+“Before the game, I was worried that teams have come here and been annihilated but I’m sure the fans are proud of the team,” said Port Vale manager John Askey,whose players were invited into City’s locker room after the game and took selfies.

+“We rode our luck a little bit at times.
+When that goal (from Pope) went in, you start to dream a little bit.”

 It was a gentle warmup for City ahead of a derby match against Manchester United in the first leg of the English League Cup next week.
 United had a much more grueling test, against Wolverhampton away, and fought to a 0-0 draw that necessitates a replay on either Jan.
 14 or 15.